inkarkat/vim-UnconditionalPaste/README.md

     let g:UnconditionalPaste_IsFullLineRetabOnShift = 1

-By default, the g,ap, g,op, and g,np mappings use a comma immediately before the coordinating conjunction (also known as "Oxford comma"); to turn this off:
+By default, the g,ap, g,op, and g,np mappings use a comma immediately before the coordinating conjunction (also known as "Oxford comma"; unless exactly two lines are pasted); to turn this off:

     let g:UnconditionalPaste_IsSerialComma = 0